 Let’s open an example Mod java file that is provided for us that we will be starting from.

 On the left side of the window, open the project folder by clicking the arrow next to the name.
 Your project folder will likely be named with the same name you gave to the folder in Documents.

 Now open the “src/main/java” folder and then open the “com.example.examplemod” file and inside you will find ExampleMod.java.

 Double click this to open up this java code file.

+This file contains our starting code.
+It contains our mod ID and name.
 The first thing we want to do in ExampleMod is find the lines that define our MODID and NAME.